Roger K. Furse: Career

 Roger Furse was the son of Lieutenant General Sir William Furse and Jean Adelaide Evans-Gordon.
-He was educated at St George's School, Windsor Castle, at Eton College and at the Slade School of Fine Art, London.
+He was educated at St George's School, Windsor Castle, at Eton College and at the Slade School of Fine Art in London.

-He began working as a stage designer in 1934, but he did not work on films until the early 1940s.
+Furse began working as a stage designer in 1934, but he did not work on films until the early 1940s.
 At the outbreak of World War II, he joined the navy.
 In 1943, he was granted a temporary release to design the costumes and armour for Laurence Olivier's film version of Shakespeare's Henry V (1944).
 In 1945, at the end of the war, he was reunited with Olivier at the Old Vic company in London.

 In 1946, he created the sets for the ballet Adam Zero at the Royal Opera House, Covent Garden.

 Furse became a frequent collaborator with Olivier on both stage and screen, often on Shakespearean productions.
 He won two Oscars in 1949, one each for his art direction and costume design of Olivier's film version of Hamlet (1948).
 He also worked with Olivier on his films Richard III (1955) and The Prince and the Showgirl (1957).

 His other film credits include Odd Man Out (1947), Ivanhoe (1952), Knights of the Round Table (1953), Helen of Troy (1956), Saint Joan (1957) and The Roman Spring of Mrs Stone (1961).

 In 1959 Furse went to Hollywood (in the company of Olivier) as production designer on Spartacus (1960), but he did not receive a screen credit for his work.
 Peter Ustinov, who was also working on the film, described Furse as 'a delightful bearded figure'.

 He was nominated for a Tony Award in 1961 for his set design of the Broadway hit drama, Duel of Angels.